-(B) The SBE program will not require SBE goal setting on MoDOT's federal-aid projects; however, certified SBE's will be encouraged to participate and certified SBE participation will be tracked, monitored and reported.

-(C) The attached Small Business Program "Declaration of Certification" form will be utilized by MoDOT as a member of the Missouri Unified Certification Program, also known as the Missouri Regional Certification Committee (MRCC).
-The "Declaration of Certification" is the document to be utilized by MoDOT to verify interested small businesses' eligibility under Small Business Administration (SBA) regulations, contained in 13 CFR section 121.101- 201 and incorporated herein by reference, to participate in the SBE Program.
+- (D) In order to comply with Title 49 CFR section 26.39, the department amends its current DBE program to create the following Small Business Enterprise (SBE) program for USDOT assisted projects: - 1.
+The SBE program will not require SBE goal setting on MoDOT's USDOT assisted projects; however, certified SBEs will be encouraged to participate and certified SBE participation will be tracked, monitored, and reported; and - 2.
+The Small Business Program "Declaration of Certification" form will be utilized by MoDOT as a member of the Missouri Unified Certification Program, also known as the Missouri Regional Certification Committee (MRCC).
+The "Declaration of Certification" is the document to be utilized by MoDOT to verify interested small businesses' eligibility under Small Business Administration (SBA) regulations, contained in 13 CFR sections 121.101-201 as found in 15 USC 634(b) and incorporated herein by reference, to participate in the SBE Program, 409 3rd Street, SW., Washington, DC 20416, June 2, 2017.
+This rule does not incorporate any subsequent amendments or additions.